rininobaron/AI_ThermoBreastCancer_Herokuapp.com/README.md

 **DISCLOUSERE**

-This Artificial Intelligence its ony for researhcer .
+This Artificial Intelligence its only for development researh technology in data science and it's not a clinical tool.

 This prototype has **GNU General Public License v3.0**